 factor in acceptance decisions for Neuro-Oncology.
 NOA will serve to

 increase accessibility to areas of research outside of the scope of

 Join SNO today to receive SNO's official journals.
 Membership is available at four levels: Full, Trainee, Emeritus and Student.

 Full members must have a demonstrated professional interest and/or practice which includes neuro-oncology.
 Full Membership is open to clinicians, researchers, industry professionals, nursing professionals, foundation personnel, and all others whose work focuses on CNS tumor treatment or research.
 Trainee memberships are available to those who are actively engaged in entry level scientific or clinical training (residency, fellowship, etc.) who do not hold faculty appointments.
-Emeritus membership is available for members of SNO in good standing who are 65 years of age or older, or by special dispensation of the membership committee.
+Emeritus membership is available for members of SNO in good standing for 5 (five) consecutive years who are 65 years of age or older, or by special dispensation of the membership committee.
 Student memberships are available at no cost to medical students, graduate students or undergraduate students enrolled at accredited institutions of higher learning.

 Full memberships for 2020 are $485.00 per year; Trainee memberships are $95 per year; Emeritus memberships are $125 per year; Student memberships are available at no charge.

 - Twelve monthly issues of Neuro-Oncology (full/emeritus members receive print and online access; trainee and student members receive online access)

 - Six bi-monthly issues of Neuro-Oncology Practice (full/emeritus members receive print and online access; trainee and student members receive online access)

 - Discount to the annual SNO Scientific Meeting and Education Day